canonical/ubuntu-packaging-guide/docs/explanation/archive.rst

-The packages of an Ubuntu series are categorized according to whether they are :term:`Open Source Software` or :term:`Closed Source Software`, and whether or not they are part of the "base" packages for a given series.
+The packages of an Ubuntu series are categorized according to whether they are :term:`Open Source Software` or :term:`Closed Source Software`, and whether or not they are part of the :term:`base packages <Ubuntu Base Packages>` for a given series.
 On this basis they are sorted into the components "main", "restricted", "universe", or "multiverse", as shown in the following table:

 +----------------------------+-----------------------------------+-------------------------------------+
 |                            | Open source software              | Closed source software              |